Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 5. Unhold Shift
 6. Hold Shift again

 You need to do steps 3-6 within a short time, like 0.2s.
 With this setup you are only able to [hl2]yield 2 goheis at most[/hl2], which is what the goal of this is.
-If you want to generate more than 2 goheis you preferably want to repeat steps 5-6 multiple times in a really short time, [hl2]roughly 0.05s or less[/hl2] between taps.
+If you want to generate more than 2 goheis you preferably want to do steps 5-6 multiple times in a much shorter time: [hl2]roughly 0.05s or less[/hl2] between taps.

+Here is a video showcasing the double gohei:

+[video=https://www.youtube.com/embed/qhwndHruaxU, hratio=2, other=width:720px; aspect-ratio:16/9]

+Note that I only used a bomb at the start to skip the first phase of the attack.
+Also, [hl2]I did not get a double gohei every time[/hl2], instead I got it about 40% of the time.

 It may be hard to know if you got one or two goheis, so here are some ways you can tell how many you have:
 1. You [hl2]hear a lot more noise[/hl2].
 Hit a boss with a single gohei and you hear a few damage ticks every second, but if you have two goheis or more you will hear more damage ticks.
-2. If you have some experience on a boss you can tell the [hl2]significant increase in damage[/hl2] that you are dealing
+2. If you have some experience on a boss you can tell the [hl2]significant increase in damage[/hl2] that you are dealing.
-3. Visually, you will notice that [hl2]the gohei looks denser[/hl2]
+3. Visually, you will notice that [hl2]the gohei looks denser[/hl2].
-4. Right as you are doing the dupe, you will notice the individual goheis spawning, but this might be hard to tell
+4. Right as you are doing the dupe, you will notice the individual goheis spawning, but this might be hard to tell.
-5. The goheis may split up, which reveals that there are multiple goheis
+5. The goheis may split up, which reveals that there are multiple goheis.

 [hr_major]